It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 When to rule out growing pains

 There is no “typical” case of growing pains.
-But there are some symptoms that you will not see with this diagnosis.
+However, there are some symptoms that you will not see with this diagnosis.
 Another condition is likely at work if:

 - The pain is persistent and continues to get worse.
 Your child’s pain persists throughout the day.